- TAX INFO

 What if You Cannot File on Time?

-You can get an automatic 6-month extension if, no later than the date your return is due, you file Form 4868.
+You can get an automatic 6-month extension to file your return if, no later than the date your return is due, you file Form 4868.
 For details, see Form 4868.

 What if You File or Pay Late?